‘SNL’ captures the pure horror of being mercilessly memed by a young person

 Who: John Mulaney and the team at SNL.

-Why we care: Immediately after the words “OK Boomer” hit the pages of the New York Times like an atom bomb last fall, generational warfare surged to the top of the national conversation.
+Why we care: Immediately after the words “OK Boomer” hit the pages of The New York Times like an atom bomb last fall, generational warfare surged to the top of the national conversation.
 Suddenly, there was an easy, pithy way to dismiss one’s elders (or peers displaying elder-like tendencies), even though many of the kids who’d coined the phrase quickly abandoned it and moved on to the next thing.

 People over 40 and people over 20 have historically been at odds with each other, but the gulf in between them at this moment seems like it must be wider than in previous cycles.
 It’s probably because anyone over 40 right now came of age in a world without the internet, while anyone under 20 now can scarcely conceive of what living in such a world might entail.
 Since two key generational differences pertain to sense of humor and ease with technology, it stands to reason that meme culture is one area where Olds and Youngs will never see eye to eye.